-Last week I wrote about the first day of our Lancaster County family vacation weekend.
-But our trip didn’t end there!
+Last week I wrote about the first day of our weekend getaway to Lancaster County with the family, but our trip didn’t end there!

 We started off Day 2 with breakfast at Cafe 24 Hundred.
 We had tickets for a bus tour that was scheduled to leave at 9 AM, so we figured it would be easiest to eat in the hotel.
 We bypassed the breakfast buffet and opted instead to order off the menu because I’m prissy and prefer not to jump up and down at 2-minute intervals throughout my meal every time one of the kids wants to try something new.
 Plus with our gluten, nut and sesame restrictions, it’s just safer this way.
 (We’re a barrel of fun, aren’t we?)